Montainproductions/Joaquin.github.io/index.md

 ### Shooting Range

 The second game I started working on shortly after releasing Word Hunter is called Shooting Range.
 The premise of the game is that the player is in a shooting range and you can buy different weapons and use them to shoot randomly appearing wooden targets.
 As you destroy the targets you receive more money which can be used to buy the other weapons in the shooting range.
-This game allowed me to learn how to create a basic inventory system to store and switch between the weapons.
+This game allowed me to learn how to create a basic inventory system to store and switch between weapons.

 Important things I learned:
 - Saving info when changing room